aexol-studio/vendure-nextjs-storefront/README.md

 ## <span>🎭</span>Icons

 Lucide Icons is an open source library of over one thousand svg icons and symbols separated into official packages.
-This makes them easier to pick the icons you need for your project.
+This makes picking the icons you need for your project much easier.

 ❗ To check them out yourself head to: [lucide.dev](https://lucide.dev/).